 Today is July 13 and the Navigate the Chaos question to consider is “how often do you feel sorry for yourself?”
-Those who navigate the chaos and practice the art of living well seldom feel sorry for themselves.
+American statesman Benjamin Franklin noted “He that is good for making excuses is seldom good for anything else.”
+Those who navigate the chaos seldom feel sorry for themselves.
 They simply have no time.
 Desiree Linden, Juan José Méndez Fernández, Frida Kahlo and Nairo Alexander Quintana Rojas are examples of extraordinary people who did not feel sorry for themselves.

 At 27 Juan José Méndez Fernández lost his left arm and most of his left leg in a motorcycle accident.
 “I passed out on the bike and crashed into a car.
 I got covered with a blanket until a policeman realized I was moving.”
 Fernandez started cycling to lose weight and after gaining substantial weight woke up one day said, “I can’t go on like this, I have to look forward, I want to live.”
 He would go on to win Paralympic medals in Athens and Beijing, gold in a world championship.